khilang/khi/reference.md

 There are two dimensions to a directive:

 - First, a directive represents a specific encoding of a data structure.
 - Secondly, a directive describes how input encodes an action (An action is a side effect or stateful change or query to the environment).
 A directive is pure if it does not depend on the environment, and impure otherwise.

 Given this, a directive expression represents either an encoded data structure, an encoded action, or a mix of both.
 A directive could be seen as a generalization of **XML**-tags, **LaTeX**-commands/macros and text placeholders/tokens.

 **Example:** In **XML**-like markup, tags are used to mark up and add semantics to text.
 Tags do not encode any action.
 In **Khi**, tags can be encoded as directives, which when applied to text, encodes semantic text.
-For example, **HTML** `<span class="italic">text</span>` corresponds to **Khi** `<+span class:italic>text<-?>`.
+For example, **HTML** `<span class="italic">text</span>` corresponds to **Khi** `<span class:italic>:text`.

 **Example:** In `<sender> sent <amount> to <recipient>.`, directives are used to represent tokens or placeholders.